Table of Contents

 - CAF Reserve Force service

 Council members should be able to communicate orally and in writing in either English or French.
+Knowledge of both official languages is an asset.

 Council members should have knowledge of: